OrchardCMSIndia/Orchard-1.9-Course/course syllabus.md

 # Enabling Search and Indexing in Orchard

+- Search Module
+- Indexing Module
+- Adding a Search form

 # Setting up a Multi-Tenant Orchard Site

+- Multi-Tenancy Module
+- Creating Multi-Tenants

 # Introduction to Workflows

+- Workflows Overview
+- Creating a Contact Form Workflow
+- Using Tokens in a workflow

 # Using Orchard Website with SSL

+- Enabling SSL in Orchard

 # Importing/Exporting Website Content